How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 10. Know Each Other

 Know each other’s schedules.
 Acknowledge different time zones, work or school schedules, and sleep preferences.
 It can make communicating and staying connected much more challenging.
 That’s why knowing each other’s routines is vital.
-It’s helpful to know when the other person is busy and when he is free so that you can drop a text or make a call at the right time.
+It’s helpful to know when the other person is busy and when he is free so you can drop a text or call at the right time.

 11. Visit & Dating Plan

-It’ll be like fireworks, and don’t worry about trying to over-plan your time together.
+It’ll be like fireworks and don’t worry about trying to over-plan your time together.
 Many people fear that they must always be doing something extra special.
 Try to make every moment count and make sure that you allow yourself some downtime and breathing room.

 These are the times that are best to build intimacy.
 So, visit as often as possible and make visiting plans as soon as possible.
 It gives you something concrete to look forward to having a good relationship.